The Chicago Code: Production and cancellation

-Creator Shawn Ryan also give his thoughts about the cancellation: "I can’t say why it was canceled.
+Creator Shawn Ryan also give his thoughts about the cancellation:"I can’t say why it was canceled.
 I really liked the show.
 I thought FOX gave their best efforts to launch the show and put it in a position to succeed.
 We semi-succeeded, but we weren’t undeniably successful and when you aren’t undeniably successful, you are at the mercy of the executives and bean counters.
 I never got an answer to why the show was canceled.
 I certainly never got any complaints from a creative standpoint.
 That really was a passion project for me.
 To do a show that was very specific to Chicago and to sort of embrace the ethos and the way of life of those people and bring that to screen, I thought was something really exciting and jazzed me to come to work every day."
+In 2023, he gave further insight about the show's cancellation: "One of the reasons I left 20th Television was I'd made The Chicago Code and they had to pitch this to Kevin Reilly at Fox.
+It was sold Fox and it got canceled after one year.
+I never thought it belonged there, but I had a sister studio that was insisting that it that it be first presented to its sister network, the sister network wanted it.
+As a result, I never got to make the case to go somewhere else and I really didn't like that."